-7 Tips for Safe Holiday Travel with Your Dog
+7 Tips for Safe Holiday Travel with Your Dog0 comments

-The holidays are coming and despite COVID-19, 58% of you report in our SpotOn Holiday Travel Survey that you are still planning to travel for either Thanksgiving or the December holidays.
-Because your dog is part of your family, 75% of you traveling plan to bring your dog along.
-If you have just gotten your pandemic pup this past year, you might not have had a chance to travel with him or her yet.
+The holidays are coming and many of you are planning to travel for either Thanksgiving or the December holidays.
+Because your dog is part of your family, many of you will also bring your dog along.
+If you have a recent pandemic pup, or a new puppy, you might not have had a chance to travel with him or her yet.
 Now is the time to get prepared to have a safe and enjoyable trip.
 Here are our top tips for holiday travel.

 Photo by @sarah_michelle_lawrence

 If your dog has not traveled much in the car yet, don’t wait until the big trip to introduce them to it.
 Car travel can be stressful for pets and if you are planning to drive for a few hours it’s time to get Fido used to the car.
 Start by taking short trips, adding time to each trip building up to your expected driving length.
 Plan something fun at your destination, like the dog park or a hiking trail, to teach your dog that car trips mean fun.
 Be sure to give your dog lots of praise and talk to him in a pleasant but not overly excited voice while driving.
 Carve out a spot for him – whether in the back seat or cargo area – that he can feel secure and safe.
 You can also reinforce positive associations by giving your dog a treat, special bone, or favorite toy when they get in the car.